davidclough/node/_documents/javascript-guide/javascript-guide.md

 	console.log(typeof myBool);				 // "boolean"
 	console.log(typeof myString);			 // "string"

-You can create them via their object constructor equivalents although their type will then be `object`.
+They actually have their own object constructor equivalents (`Boolean`, `String` and `Number`) although you would not generally use these directly.
+JavaScript will readily coerce between these primitives and object wrappers behind the scenes.
+You can create the above via their object constructor equivalents although their type will then be `object`.
 Actually, for whatever arcane reason, calling any of those 3 contructors _without_ the new keyword _will_ result in them having the correct type.
 However, there is nothing to be gained by doing so. **You are advised not to use these constructors directly**.
 Stick to the styles which use the more intuitive literals that are in the above example, not the one below.

 	// Don't use these.